wvhulle/streams-eurorust-2025/presentation.typ

     })
   ]

-  *Key insight:* `Stream` trait just provides a uniform way to query - it doesn't create or drive data flow.
+  `Stream` trait just provides a *uniform way to query* - it doesn't create or drive data flow.
 ]